nerva-project/nerva-docs/docs/guides/cli.md

 2. (Optional) Move the `quicksync.raw` file we downloaded earlier into your NERVA folder.

-3. Inside your Nerva folder, click on the path/address bar at the top of the window (see screenshot) and type in:
+3. Inside your NERVA folder, click on the path/address bar at the top of the window (see screenshot) and type in:
 `nervad.exe --quicksync quicksync.raw`, then hit enter.

 *If you are not using quicksync, simply double click on `nervad.exe`*